Home Dental Hygiene Dental Polishing and Cleansing Agents: A Quick Guide to Coronal Polishing Considerations

 Particle Size (Grit)

 In cases where no extrinsic stain is present, cleansing agents should be used instead of polishing agents.
 Cleansing agents are powders that are mixed with water to make a paste or slurry for polishing.
-Some examples would include feldspar and sodium-aluminum silicate.3
+Some examples include feldspar and sodium-aluminum silicate.3

 Therapeutic Additives